calvingiles/heroku-buildpack-copy/README.md

 Add support for file-based config files.

+This borrows heavily from [ddollar/heroku-buildpack-apt](https://github.com/ddollar/heroku-buildpack-apt) and is designed to work alongside it.

 ## Usage

 This buildpack works best with [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) so that it can be used with your app's existing buildpacks.